eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

   no (legal) need to ask for the User's approval because another legal basis exists for requesting the attributes.

-This principle is a basic protection of the User’s privacy.
+This principle is a basic protection of the User's privacy.
 It also ensures a consistent User experience.
-Moreover, this principle means that the level of control Users have over their attributes is not less than in the existing ‘plastic-card based’ situation.
+Moreover, this principle means that the level of control Users have over their attributes is not less than in the existing 'plastic-card based' situation.
 That is, a User SHALL always be able to refuse presenting an attribute that is requested by a Relying Party, even when knowing that the consequence of that refusal may have negative consequences for the User.

 Note: Attributes that the Relying Party intends to store is regulated GDPR.
-This feature is seen as preference known in ISO as “intent to retain” and is included in the ARF as “privacy by design” element.
+This feature is seen as preference known in ISO as "intent to retain" and is included in the ARF as "privacy by design" element.

 #### 7.7.3 User authentication and User approval
 A Wallet Instance SHALL authenticate the User before allowing the User to